Search This Blog

 Northern Bank, Head Office, Victoria Street, Belfast

-Over the next 10 years, James saw service in Grafton Street, Dublin, Head Office and back again to Grafton Street.
+Over the next 10 years, Furniss saw service in Grafton Street, Dublin, Head Office and back again to Grafton Street.

 Northern Bank, Grafton Street, Dublin branch